-Contagious Cities was an international cultural project which supported local conversations around the global challenges of epidemic preparedness.
-The project was staged across four global cities: Berlin, Geneva, Hong Kong and New York.
-It ran from September 2018 to September 2019.
+Contagious Cities was an international cultural programme which supported local conversations around the global challenges of epidemic preparedness.
+The programme was staged across four cities: Berlin, Geneva, Hong Kong and New York.
+It ran from September 2018 to December 2019.

-Cities bring people – and germs – together.
-Through the stories it tells, Contagious Cities explores the outcomes of this cohabitation, and the relationship between microbes, migration and the metropolis.
+Cities bring people and germs together.
+Contagious Cities explored the outcomes of this cohabitation, and the relationship between microbes, migration and the metropolis.

-Combining different perspectives and expertise, partners in the project have co-produced artist residencies, exhibitions, interactive experiences, events and broadcasts.
-Together, they investigate the physical, social, economic and cultural effects of infectious disease.
+Combining different perspectives and expertise, partners in the programme co-produced artist residencies, exhibitions, interactive experiences, events and broadcasts.
+Together, they investigated the physical, social, economic and cultural effects of infectious disease.

-The project has been developed by Wellcome.
-It marks the centenary of the 1918 flu pandemic, during which a third of the world's population was infected and 50 million people died.
+The programme was developed by Wellcome.
+It marked the centenary of the 1918 flu pandemic, during which a third of the world's population was infected and around 50 million people died.

 Germ City: Microbes and the Metropolis took a fascinating look at New York’s long battle against infectious disease – a fight involving government, urban planners, medical professionals, businesses and activists.
 The exhibition, at the Museum of the City of New York, was developed with the New York Academy of Medicine.